 A search term is any word that you use in searching information.
-It can be a natural language word or so called subject term found in a database.
+It can be a natural language word or so-called subject term found in a database.
 When you search for information, these words are those that identify and describe the contents of items (articles, books etc.).
-In database these (key)words can find e.g. in the title, abstract, author, text, etc.
+In a database these (key)words can be found e.g. in the title, abstract, author, text, etc.

 Watch the video Subject headings vs keywords (1:55) by Wellington Medical and Health Sciences Library (the link in the picture takes to YouTube):

 See below on example the word lung cancer in the Medical Subject Headings (MeSH) thesaurus.
 MeSH is the National Library of Medicine controlled vocabulary thesaurus used for indexing articles for MEDLINE/PubMed:

 In the MeSH Lung Neoplasms is the preferred index term to use when you search for lung cancer.
 Lung cancer is so-called Entry terms.
 Entry terms are synonyms, alternate forms or other closely related terms.

 What if you cannot find a subject term(s) for your topic?

 In that case, you just have to use natural language words.

 - Not all disciplines/databases have controlled vocabulary or Thesaurus.
 Some databases use the author’s own keywords (the words that author used to describe the article).

 - Especially very specific or a new subject do not have yet a Subject Term.

 - Start with a basic search, using words/phrases that describe your topic.